 Under Regulatory Flexibility, the regulator can react flexibly to the actual environmental damage and sets the socially optimal Pigouvian tax level.
 Concurrently, as firms are risk neutral, investments are not hampered by the risk in profits.
 Hence, in Flex, the emission-free production capacity is socially optimal.
 In contrast, if the regulator offers a CCfD or commits to a carbon price, the firms' production decision is independent of the actual environmental damage.
-Hence, these regimes safeguard emission-free production even if it is ex-post inefficient.
+Hence, these regimes safeguard emission-free production even if it is ex-post socially not optimal.
 Although the regulator anticipates this effect and, in the CCfD regime, lowers the strike price, she cannot reach the social optimum.
-In addition to the inefficient production level, committing to a carbon price early on also sets the carbon price for consumers, which is ex-post not socially optimal.
-As in the previous section, this inefficient carbon price level additionally lowers welfare.
+In addition to the welfare-reducing production level, committing to a carbon price early on also sets the carbon price for consumers, which is ex-post socially not optimal.
+As in the previous section, this socially not optimal carbon price level additionally lowers welfare.